MINOTROCK/Root-Me/write-ups/003_command_&_control_level_2_(c&cl2).md

 ![grep](../assets/images/014_c&cl2.png)

-Look, the `workstation’s hostname` is here above the 3 on the screenshots., we also can see the username in white.
+Look!
+The `workstation’s hostname` is right there (indicated by the "3" on the screenshot).
+We can also see the username highlighted in white.

 ## ⚠️ Difficulties